SteveTrewick/PosixError/README.md

 Extends [Trace](https://github.com/SteveTrewick/Trace/tree/main) to provide a posix error number and message in the context.

-The context object captures the current POSIX error and description
+The context object captures the current POSIX error and description.

+Now compiles on Linux

 ## Usage